3W Single Ended Class-A Stereo Tube Amplifier

 AC mains voltage varies by country, but you can wire the primary windings of the supply transformer according to your voltage for 100, 110, 120, 200, 220, 230, 240 V, as you can see in the universal primary wiring diagram below.
 This transformer is designed to operate with utility frequencies (power line frequency) of 50 or 60 Hz.

 I have tested the amplifier under the 230V 50Hz mains power in Spain, with a pair of Wharfedale DIAMOND 10.0 speakers and it sounded great.
 You can see its performance on measurements page.
-The sensitivity of the amplifier is 100 mV rms for 3 W rms output.
+The sensitivity of the amplifier is 100 mV rms for 3 W rms output per channel.